Super closeup of the top four rows of floating bookshelves and the top part of the tv

 How deep should floating bookshelves or wall mounted bookshelves be?

-For shelves meant for books (mostly), 10-inches work great.
-For function, it is best to store the books close to the wall, but visually you don’t want the shelves sticking out too much in front of them.
+For shelves meant for books (mostly), a 10-inch deep shelf works great.
+For function, it is best to store the books to the back of the shelf, close to the wall, But visually you don’t want the shelves sticking out too much in front of them.

 With deeper shelves, the weight of the shelves themselves grows and you would have the tendency to display your books too far out from the wall which puts that much more strain on the walls.